flutter/website/src/deployment/cd.md

 #### Post-clone script

-Leverage the `post-clone` script that runs after Xcode Cloud clones your Git repository using the following instructions:
+Leverage the post-clone [custom build script][] that runs after Xcode Cloud clones your Git repository using the following instructions:

 Create a file at `ios/ci_scripts/ci_post_clone.sh` and add the content below.